tiantian20007/DRLND-CollabCompet/README.md

 - checkpoint_critic_0.pth
 - checkpoint_critic_1.pth

-We can use watch_smart_agent function to load that parameters to our network and watch the traned agent play.
+We can use 'watch_smart_agent' function to load that parameters to our network and watch the traned agent play.
+There's also a 'play' function to watch random agent play.

 # Result
 Our agent got an average score of +0.5 over 100 consecutive episodes after 963 episodes traning.